geopal-solutions/geopal-map-tracker/README.md

 * Clone or download project files to your machine.
 * Run `php composer.phar install`.
-* Create a new file called `config.php` from `config_default.php` and modify the it with your own settings.
+* Create a new file called `config.php` from `config_default.php` and modify it with your own settings.
 * You are all set.